NIST World Trade Center Disaster Investigation: FEMA World Trade Center Building Performance Study

 Because of these inadequacies, the Building Performance Study team could not "definitively determine the sequence of events leading to the collapse of each tower."
 The report was remarkably blunt in pointing out shortcomings and missteps in the investigation and its recommendation for another, more thorough and authoritative investigation.

 National Construction Safety Team act

 As a result of the inconclusive FEMA Building Performance Study team's findings and concerns over missteps in its investigation, the U.S. House of Representatives drafted legislation that would give wide powers, including the right to issue subpoenas, to teams investigating building failures.
-The bill also mandates that the teams would be centered at the National Institute of Standards and Technology (NIST) whose building and fire research laboratory in Maryland has conducted extensive investigations of building failures in the past.
+The bill also mandated that the teams would be centered at the National Institute of Standards and Technology (NIST) whose building and fire research laboratory in Maryland had conducted extensive investigations of building failures in the past.
 The bill, cited as the National Construction Safety Team (NCST) act, passed the House and the Senate and was signed into law on Oct.
 1, 2002 by President George W. Bush.

 The NCST act gives NIST a clear mandate to: